oveleon/contao-company-bundle/README.md

 # Contao Company Bundle
-Simple Company integration for Contao 4 Open Source CMS
+Simple integration of company details for Contao 4 Open Source CMS

-Creates a simple location mask in the backend settings.
-The fields can then be inserted anywhere as insert tags.
+Adds company detail fields to settings and root pages.
+Company details in settings are used as fallback if field is not given root page.
+Details can be called anywhere by the following insert tags:

 - `{{company::name}}`
 - `{{company::street}}`